-As Coláiste Mhuire Co-Ed is involved in S.P.H.E. for a number of years a core group of teachers are in place and the senior leadership team (S.L.T.) is committed to the continuous professional development of all staff.
-In-career development is an integral part of this programme.
-S.LT. is responsible for responding to the relevant needs of S.P.H.E. teachers for training.
-Teachers are encouraged to attend SPHE training.
-As is the practice S.P.H.E. will have a budgetary allocation in line with its stage of development, its teaching methodologies and time-tabled allocation.
-S.L.T. recognises the value of an S.P.H.E. co-ordinator.
+A core group of teachers are in place and the senior leadership team (SLT) is committed to the continuous professional development of all staff.
+Continuous Professional Development (C.P.D.) is an integral part of this programme.
+The SLT is responsible for responding to the relevant needs of S.P.H.E. teachers for training and recognises the value of an S.P.H.E. co-ordinator.
+Teachers of S.P.H.E. are encouraged to attend S.P.H.E. training.
+S.P.H.E. has budgetary allocation